Some perform as they should. Some more. Some less. How do you know that you’re in trouble with your thyroid?

 How do you treat a thyroid imbalance?

-Like all of the body’s systems, a well balanced diet high in fresh vegetables and some fruits as well as whole grains, good fats, and quality protein is essential.
+Like all of the body’s systems, a well-balanced diet high in fresh vegetables and some fruits as well as whole grains, good fats, and quality protein are essential.
 There are a few foods that may need to be limited or eliminated if your thyroid is sick.
 High quantities of goitrogenic foods are not indicated.
 Most goitrogens are from the cabbage family.
 Soy is also a real problem for all thyroids.
 Gluten is another potential problem as upwards of 80% of people with Hashimoto’s Thyroid Disease are gluten sensitive or gluten plays a role in the autoimmune process.

 Most health food stores are full of a variety of thyroid support supplements.
 A good whole food supplement can be helpful but one thing that you may want to avoid is anything with iodine.
 The long debate over iodine supplementation and thyroid is too complicated to present here but if you feel the need to supplement iodine, make sure that you do not have Hashimoto’s Thyroid and use natural food sources.
 The supplements that we use here at Integrated Wellness help support proper thyroid function and proper conversion of T4 to T3 safely, through natural herbs and botanicals.